OniiCoder/Oniicode-frontend/src/data/blog/finding-my-way-back-to-unwinding.md

 In my mind, I had travelled into deep thoughts.
 I really wanted to respond but then couldn't pick on anything that I had done recently to unwind.

-Earlier in the day, I had made a statement in work group chat that had just my friends; "I perceive burn out close by" and they replied:
+Earlier in the day, I had made a statement in my work group chat that had just my friends; "I perceive burn out close by" and they replied:

 - "Slow down o"
 - "or look for another activity"